andostronaut/emotive-ai/README.md

   confidence: '0.4338557'
 }

-emotive-ai  "It's really a bad day"
+emotive-ai its really a bad day

 # response from processing
 {